 Charterhouse remains one of the few schools to offer an entrance scholarship in Classics – the Benn Scholarship, named after two Carthusians who lost their lives in WWI.
-All Fourths study Latin, and uptake to GCSE is around 50 boys; all pupils this year achieved 7-9 grades, with over 50% at grade 9.
-At Pre-U pupils enjoy a wide range of Classical reading and a thorough grounding in advanced language material; all grades this year were at Distinction level.
-Greek is available throughout the school and similarly excellent results are achieved at all levels.
-Oxbridge numbers are good, with all three applicants from Year 13 this year gaining places, and an Old Carthusian achieved the top Classics Mods First at Oxford this year.
+All Year 9 pupils study Latin, and uptake to GCSE is around 50 pupils.
+At A Level pupils enjoy a wide range of Classical reading and a thorough grounding in advanced language material.
+Greek is available throughout the School and similarly excellent results are achieved at all levels and Oxbridge numbers are good.

 We have a rich co-curricular programme that includes trips, conferences, competitions and a departmental magazine.
 The Classics Society meets every week with talks from pupils, teachers and external speakers (often from Oxford and Cambridge); these are sometimes paired with other societies.
 We host a conference for schools each year to enable pupils at Charterhouse and beyond to hear world-class lectures from academics on classical literature, and regularly run prep school taster days in Classical Greek.
 Each year pupils take part in classical reading and recitation competitions and devise performances from Greek theatre for the annual Art Festival, Artifex.